Gouger Street is one of Adelaide's most popular strips: a multi-cultural cacophony of places to drink and dine.

 Gouger Street's bustling China Town

 If you’re dining on a weekend, book ahead as lines are often out the door.
 Noise levels inside are high, but so is the quality of the food.
-I recommend grabbing a table with a group of friends, ordering a bottle of wine (or bringing your own – corkage is ridiculously cheap) and working your way through their extensive menu.
+Grab a table with a group of friends and work your way through their extensive menu.
 Affordable, tasty, and lively, Ying Chow is a great place to start your night.

-Cocktails at Mexican Society of Chinatown
+Cocktails at Mexican Society, Adelaide.

 For me, affordable Chinese food and a generous amount of wine often lead to one thing: karaoke.
 Gouger street is home to numerous karaoke clubs, some more ominous than others.
-In my humble opinion, the only two you need to visit are La Sing and Lyrics.
-If you happen to be self-conscious, or sober, Lyrics may be your best option.
-Pick between a range of private themed rooms with names such as Latino, Prince, Rat Pac and China Doll.
-Coax your friends into joining you and belt out a few tunes.
+In my humble opinion, the only two you need to visit are La Sing and Lyrics, now known as The Voice Karaoke Bar and Supper Lounge.